hansoljeon95/hansoljeon95.github.io/index.md

     - Low : grave accent (à)
     - High : acute accent (á)
     - Rising : caron (ǎ)
-- Pitches determined by pitch assignment rules are not marked. (e.g. *twúlwumi* "crane")
+- Pitches determined by pitch assignment rules are not marked. (e.g. MK *twúlwumi* "crane")
 - Low pitches are not marked, except in the following cases:
     - Pitch marks from cited texts.
-    - Pitches that are consistently realized as low. (e.g. *kálcòlò* "handle of a knife")
+    - Pitches that are consistently realized as low. (e.g. MK *kálcòlò* "handle of a knife")
     - When the underlying form consist solely of low pitches.
-In this case, only the last syllable will be marked. (e.g., *tolì* "bridge")
+In this case, only the last syllable will be marked. (e.g., MK *tolì* "bridge")
     - Cases where ambiguity may arise.

 ## Copyright